Secure or security risk?

 New research, carried out by Deloitte’s forensics team, shows that personal information including, the identity of the owner, PPS numbers, PayPal login details and personal and work emails, can be retrieved from lost or stolen devices.
 The research was carried out on a range of mobile devices of various makes including smartphones and tablet devices.

-Commenting on the new research findings, Colm McDonnell, Partner, Enterprise Risk Services, Deloitte said: “With over 12,000 phones being stolen each year, combined with the fact that many mobile phones are upgraded every 18-24 months, there are a substantial number of second hand phones in circulation.
+Commenting on the new research findings, Colm McDonnell, Partner, Risk Advisory Services, Deloitte said: “With over 12,000 phones being stolen each year, combined with the fact that many mobile phones are upgraded every 18-24 months, there are a substantial number of second hand phones in circulation.
 The purpose of this research was to determine what data was retrievable and the results clearly show the very real need for both organisations and individuals alike to protect their data and maximise privacy.”

 Scenario 1: In the case of stolen phones (50% encrypted, 90% passcode locked):